playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 ## What about decimals?

-You throw away the decimals, you don't round down as well, so, for example, the answer for 70 / 12 is 5.83, but for us we only care about the whole number, so it would be 5.
+You throw away the decimals; you don't round down as well, so, for example, the answer for 70 / 12 is 5.83, but for us, we only care about the whole number, so it would be 5.

 # How does it work?